Life Insurance options available to expatriates

 2. "Host" Country Life Insurance

 You can seek life insurance cover in your host country from a reputable firm.
-This may be the preferred solution if are likely to remain in the host country for a very long period of time and your future costs are likely to be in the local currency.
-If, however, on any premature death the family’s long term costs are likely to be more Australian dollar related (for education, housing, support) then you are taking a potential risk regarding exchanges rates and, in some situations, your family’s ability to transfer any payment out of the country.
-Additionally, in developing countries, the local premium rates are likely to reflect lower life expectancies and country risk.
+This may be the preferred solution if you are likely to remain in the host country for a very long period of time, even perhaps permanently, and your future costs are likely to be in the local currency.
+If, however, on any premature death the family’s long term costs are likely to be largely Australian dollar related (for education, housing, support) then you are taking an exchange rate risk and, in some countries, your family’s ability to transfer any payment out of the country.
+Additionally, in developing countries, the local premium rates are likely to reflect lower life expectancies and higher country risk.

 3. International Life Insurance